Meet our Team

 Vijay A. Mittal, Ph.D.

 Dr. Mittal is the David S. Holmes Professor of Brain Science at Northwestern University.
 He serves as the Chair of the Department of Psychology and holds an appointment in Weinberg College’s Department of Linguistics as well as the Departments of Psychiatry and Medical Social Sciences in Northwestern Feinberg School of Medicine.
 He is on the faculty of the Northwestern Intradepartmental Neuroscience Initiative (NUIN) and the Institute for Policy Research (IPR).
 He also serves as the Co-Director of the Institute for Developmental Science training core and is also a consultant at The Family Institute.
 He conducted graduate training at Emory University, and completed a specialized adolescent serious mental illness internship and postdoctoral program at UCLA.
-Over the past several years Dr. Mittal has published over 325 articles working to understand causes behind mental illness among adolescents and young adults, and he specializes in early identification, assessment and treatments for youth at high-risk for psychosis.
+Over the past several years Dr. Mittal has published over 330 articles working to understand causes behind mental illness among adolescents and young adults, and he specializes in early identification, assessment and treatments for youth at high-risk for psychosis.
 He founded the ADAPT research lab to help these individuals and their families.
 This work has garnered large scale extramural funding from federal sources as well as a number of private foundations.
-Mittal serves as an Associate Editor for the Journal of Psychopathology and Clinical Science and Schizophrenia Bulletin, is a standing member of the National Institutes of Mental Health (NIMH) Adult Psychopathology and Disorders of Aging (APDA) study section, and sits on the executive board for the Society for Research in Psychopathology.
+Mittal serves as the President-elect of the Society for Research in Psychopathology.
+He is an Associate Editor for the Journal of Psychopathology and Clinical Science and Schizophrenia Bulletin, is a standing member of the National Institutes of Mental Health (NIMH) Adult Psychopathology and Disorders of Aging (APDA) study section, and sits on the executive board for the Society for Research in Psychopathology.
 He has been the recipient of numerous awards and honors including the Northwestern Faculty Honor Role, Emory Laney Distinguished Alumni Award, AT&T Research Chair, National Institute of Mental Health (NIMH) BRAINS award, Big Ten Academic Alliance Leadership Fellowship, Society for Research in Psychopathology (SRP) Early Career Award, Federation for Brain and Behavioral Sciences (FABBS) Early Career Award, and Brain and Behavior Research Foundation Independent Investigator Award.

 Research Coordinators